 I’m pretty sure Tuna Casserole is the first thing people think of when they hear budget meals.
 Yes, canned tuna is incredibly frugal and shouldn’t be overlooked.
 Used in the right way, it can add a great source of protein to a meal without costing much at all.

-This Tuna Noodle Casserole takes the best parts of a budget-friendly dinner and really plays up the flavor!
+This Tuna Casserole recipe takes the best parts of a budget-friendly dinner and really plays up the flavor!

 Egg Noodles: The most quintessential ingredient in tuna noodle casserole, egg noodles are also insanely affordable.